 Looking at several issues

 The FATF recognized the need for further clarification on the application of the standards to new technologies and providers.
-That is, given the development of additional products and services and the introduction of new types of providers in this space.
+That is, given the development of additional products and services.
+As well as the introduction of new types of providers in this space.
 Therefore, the forthcoming guidance identified five main issues where further FATF Guidance and sustained outreach and collaboration are strongly recommended.
 These areas are related to:

 - a wider and more comprehensive definition of virtual asset and VASPs.
 In this regard, FATF recognises there could be greater clarity about what approach jurisdictions should take if a new asset is developed that could be categorised as a traditional financial asset under the revised FATF Standards but is based on the technology associated with virtual assets;